cedricss/elm-batteries/README.md

 npm run cypress:open
 ```

-If you open one test from the list of spec files then you should see your application loaded:
+If you open one test from the list of spec files (for example [demo.spec.js](https://github.com/cedricss/elm-batteries/blob/master/cypress/integration/demo.spec.js)) then you should see your application loaded:

 ![Cypress runner app](https://concat.dev/elm-cypress.png)